Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Mortality should cease within 48 hr of treatment with the correct antibiotic if complicating factors are not present.

-If the disease is internal, this therapy may be difficult because erythromycin does not absorb well, and this case treatment with Neomycin enhanced foods foods is recommended.
+If the disease is internal, this therapy may be difficult because commonly sold erythromycin sulfate does not absorb well, and this case treatment with Neomycin enhanced foods foods is recommended.

 Further Reading: Aquarium Medications; Fish Food Delivery